 William F. Buckley Jr. advocated for a strong Western Civilization, free from threats against our freedoms.
 Indeed, at Buckley’s last official National Review board meeting, held in late 2007, he explicitly and dramatically tasked directors with making a consistent and relentless fight against Islamic terrorism and extremism a top priority.
 Inspired by Mr. Buckley’s call, and by current events, the National Review Institute has embraced the mission to stand athwart radicalism, yelling stop, with the creation of the Center for the Defense of Western Civilization, which will connect leading conservative intellectuals with loyal followers and supporters from across the nation, all with the sole aim of protecting a free society and defeating its determined foes.
-The Center’s work primarily focuses on two key NRI senior fellows Victor Davis Hanson and Andrew C. McCarthy, John O’Sullivan, and Douglas Murray.
+The Center’s work primarily focuses on two key NRI senior fellows Victor Davis Hanson, Andrew C. McCarthy, John O’Sullivan, and Douglas Murray.